-Classiq is also a place of meeting: with artists, designers, writers, makers, style makers, amazingly talented and inspirational people, who are kind enough to open up and tell their stories.
-It is what inspires and motivates me and keeps me writing this blog.
+Classiq Journal is also a place of meeting: with artists, photographers, filmmakers, designers, writers, makers, style makers, craftsmen, amazingly talented and creative people, explorers of places and of the self, who are kind enough to open up and tell their stories in our interviews.

 “Looking good isn’t self-importance, it’s self-respect.”
 Charles Hix

 “I had a marvelous life – I always stuck to my dreams.”
 Diana Vreeland

 “Have more than you show.
 Speak less than you know.”

 “When we are no longer children, we are already dead.”
 Constantin Brâncuși